mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

 The execution of the original MLPerf inference benchmark is customized by various flags and environment variables.

-The CM automation concept is to gradually expose all optimization "knobs" via unified CM script interface.
+The "Collective Mind" concept is to gradually expose all optimization "knobs" via unified CM script interface to enable automated and reroducible design space exploration and optimization of the whole application/software/hardware stack
+(one of the goals of the [MLCommons taskforce on education and reproducibility](../mlperf-education-workgroup.md)).

-We've provided a user-friendly mapping of the flags from the CK MLPerf script CLI to the native MLPerf variables and flags using this [meta description](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/app-mlperf-inference/_cm.yaml#L35).
+That is why we have provided a user-friendly mapping of the flags from the CK MLPerf script CLI to the native MLPerf variables and flags using this [meta description](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/app-mlperf-inference/_cm.yaml#L35).

 For example, you can specify a number of threads used by this benchmark as follows: